Your online security

 For your protection, we require that you “login” to secure areas of our website, FCC Online Services, and/or an FCC Mobile App using your username and password or, where applicable, biometric identifier, such as (but not limited to) a fingerprint scan.
 Your password should be kept secret at all times because it is used to help verify your identity before you are permitted access to your accounts and information.

 You may be required or permitted to set or change your password from time to time.
 Certain password selection rules will be automatically enforced at the time of selection.
 Please refer to Section 11 of FCC’s Electronic Access Agreement for additional measures and practices that should be undertaken when creating a password.

 If you are unable to provide the correct password or, where applicable, biometric identifier, you will not be granted access.
 If you or someone enters your username or password incorrectly three times, your account will be locked.
 To unlock your account, call the FCC Customer Service Centre at 1-888-332-3301.

-When you login successfully to secure areas of our website, your web browser will establish a secure TLS (Transport Layer Security / Transport Layer Security protocol) connection between your computer and our web servers.
+When you login successfully to secure areas of our website, your web browser will establish secure connection between your computer and our web servers.
 This will allow you to communicate with us privately and to conduct online transactions safely.
-To make sure your browser has established a secure connection, look for a padlock security symbol located at the bottom left or right corner of your browser.
-You may also check the address bar of your browser.
+To make sure your browser has established a secure connection, look for a padlock security symbol or check the address bar of your browser.
 If the address starts with “https://” the session is secured.

-To further protect against unauthorized access to your accounts, our online system is designed to automatically terminate a secure online session if extended inactivity is detected.
+To further protect against unauthorized access to your accounts, our systems are designed to automatically terminate a secure session if extended inactivity is detected.
 If your session terminates, you will have to login again to continue your activities.